-The state recognized grant expense as a non-employer contributing entity for the pension of the volunteer emergency services personnel in the state.
+The state recognized grant expense as a nonemployer contributing entity for the pension of the volunteer emergency services personnel in the state.
 For the year ending Aug.
 31, 2019, the state recognized grant expense of \$1.2 million.
 At Aug.
 31, 2019, the state reported deferred outflows of resources and deferred inflows of resources related to the emergency services personnel's pension from the following sources in table 9W.

-Deferred Outflows of Resources and Deferred Inflows of Resources Table 9W (Amounts in Thousancs) TESRS Plan State as Non-Employer Contributing Entity Deferred Deferred Outflows of Inflows of Resources Resources Difference Between Expected and Actual 2 \$ Experience \$ 17 Change of Assumptions 22 Net Difference Between Projected and Actual Investment Return 332 Change in Proportion and Contribution Difference 1,267 Contributions Subsequent to the 1,329 Measurement Date Total \$ 1,353 \$ 1,616
+Deferred Outflows of Resources and Deferred Inflows of Resources Table 9W (Amounts in Thousands) TESRS Plan State as Non-Employer Contributing Entity Deferred Deferred Inflows of Outflows of Resources Resources Difference Between Expected and Actual Experience \$ 2 \$ 17 22 Change of Assumptions Net Difference Between Projected and Actual Investment Return 332 Change in Proportion and Contribution 1.267 Difference Contributions Subsequent to the 1.329 Measurement Date Total 1,353 1,616